 This is ‘political and poetic dance theatre’ (London Dance) from one of the UK’s most risk-taking, rigorous choreographers.

-SHUT DOWN is the brother work to VIRGIN TERRITORY (2016/17), supported by Esmée Fairbairn Foundation.
+SHUT DOWN is the brother work to VIRGIN TERRITORY (2016/17), supported by Esmée Fairbairn Foundation, Sussex Community Foundation and Chalk Cliff Trust.
 VDT is a National Portfolio Organisation, funded by Arts Council England and Associate Company at Brighton Dome and Festival.

 - Sean Stakim

 - Soundtrack contributions by